Prosthetics

 Upper-extremity prostheses

 Used at various levels of amputation.
 Including forequarter, shoulder disarticulation, transhumeral prosthesis, elbow disarticulation, transradial prosthesis, wrist disarticulation, partial hand.
-Two main types of prostheses are available.- Cable Operated Prosthesis work by attaching a harness and cable around the opposite shoulder of the amputated arm.
+Two main types of prostheses are available.

 - Myoelectric Prosthesis.
 They work by sensing, via electrodes, when the muscles in the upper arm move, causing an artificial hand to open or close.